baritchie/lostarascosbakeryanddeli/_products/tacos.md

 price: '8.50'
 sku: Tacos
 description_markdown: |
     Served with beans and rice.
-Topped with cabbage, pice de gallo, and cheese.
+Topped with cabbage, pico de gallo, and cheese.

     Fish tacos are served with green salad.
 options: